 Interview with UK VA, Becky Considine

 This is a VA case study and interview with Becky Considine.
 After years of high-level admin experience and work as a PA and EA within the NHS, Becky decided to re-evaluate her career after having her second daughter.
-She runs her business from Oxford, England and launched OXVAS (Oxford Virtual Assistant Service) at the end of 2013.
+She runs her VA business from Oxford, England and launched OXVAS (Oxford Virtual Assistant Service) at the end of 2013.

 What did you do for a living before you became a VA?